-2009 – The Literacy Coalition of Hancock County was established as a result of a community summit hosted by The Community Foundation (TCF), which revealed a notable lack of quantitative local and national data regarding the specific state of literacy in Hancock County, and that the creation of a literacy coalition purposed to focus local resources, expertise and interests on the issue of literacy in Hancock County would be a beneficial and strategic move for the community.
+2009 – The Literacy Coalition of Hancock County, currently known as Hancock Literacy, was established as a result of a community summit hosted by The Community Foundation (TCF), which revealed a notable lack of quantitative local and national data regarding the specific state of literacy in Hancock County, and that the creation of a literacy coalition purposed to focus local resources, expertise and interests on the issue of literacy in Hancock County would be a beneficial and strategic move for the community.
 In review of their research and recommendation, the TCF Board of Trustees moved forward with the creation of the Literacy Coalition of Hancock County (LCHC).

 2010-2013 - The LCHC conducted research and assessments of the Hancock County literacy landscape, including Kindergarten Readiness Assessment scores, 2011 Hancock County Health Assessment, Six Disciplines community survey of businesses and literacy providers, research showing that brain development is most rapid during the first five years of life, and children who do not develop their reading skills by third grade will struggle with remediation.
 Key findings: 58.6% of Hancock County (HC) preschool aged children are not ready to enter kindergarten; 8% of HC adult population lack basic literacy skills.